mkalmetieva/recipe-page-challenge/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- Mobile-first workflow
 - External fonts included into CSS
-- Mobile-first workflow
+- Using CSS variables for colors

 ### Continued development

-- Fix: on mobile the page is wider than 100%
-- Fix: some paddings are off
-- Fix: increase indent between list markers and text

 ### Useful resources

+- [Everything You Need to Know About the Gap After the List Marker](https://css-tricks.com/everything-you-need-to-know-about-the-gap-after-the-list-marker/) - The length of the gap can be increased by adding a padding-left to `<ul>`, but only if the marker is positioned outside the list item (the default mode).